drewsdiner/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+Ellipse is the circular "paint brush"

 **What happens if you change the numbers?**
+Changing the number increase decrease the sizes
 **What do `mouseX` and `mouseY` mean?**

 **What happens if you change the order of the items between the `(` `)`?**
+Changing order from X and Y to Y and X makes the mouse cursor behave irradically the other way.
+Having it X and Y order behaves and feels accurate

 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**
+Ended up with a black background and no paint brush cursor..

 Replace the ellipse with a triangle.
 Use https://p5js.org/reference/ (the 2D
 primitives section) to help.